 Need help improving your cash flow?
 In some businesses, getting paid faster is key.
 No matter what industry you’re in, a little planning and analysis can go a long way.
 Intuitive online tools can help you visualize, plan and manage your cash flow — and even detail future projections that prove to lenders you can repay the loan amount you’re requesting.

-When you apply for a small business loan, it’s important to make a strong case for your business that removes any doubts a lender may have about your ability to repay the loan.
+When you apply for a small business loan, it’s important to make a strong case for your business.
+Removing any doubts a lender may have about your ability to repay the loan.
 Always define how you plan to use the capital to grow your business, and include a convincing business plan that explains exactly how you will repay the loan.
 You won’t give lenders much confidence without laying out a plan for the funds you’re asking for.

 Being conscious of these common reasons small business loan applications are denied, and taking steps to avoid them will help improve your chances of getting approved.
 And if you don’t?
 We’re here to help.

-Unfortunately, nearly a quarter of all applicants who are denied for a small business loan have no idea why they were denied.
-At FINSYNC, not only will we tell you exactly why your loan wasn’t approved, we’ll show you the steps you need to take to get approved.
+Unfortunately, nearly a quarter of all applicants who are denied for a loan have no idea why they were denied.
+At FINSYNC, not only will we tell you exactly why your loan wasn’t approved.
+We’ll show you the steps you need to take to get approved.